-Profit & Loss Statement: A P&L is a company’s financial statement shows revenue recognized for a specific period of time less expenses.
+Profit & Loss Statement: A P&L is a company’s financial statement business shows revenue recognized for a specific period of timeless expenses.
 The purpose of the income statement is to show executives, banks, and investors whether the company made or lost money during the period being reported.

 Revenue Forecast: A financial forecast of future outcomes for a company.
-The revenue forecast is an educated guess on what will happen to a company in financial terms over the next five years.
+The revenue forecast is an educated guess on what will happen to a financial statement business or company in financial terms over the next five years.

-Balance Sheet: A balance sheet is a snapshot of a company’s financial condition.
-A standard company balance sheet has three parts: assets, liabilities and ownership equity.
+Balance Sheet: A balance sheet is a snapshot of a company’s financial statement business condition.
+A standard company balance sheet has three parts: assets, liabilities, and ownership equity.
 The balance sheet is the only financial statement that applies to a single point in time of a business’ calendar year.

 Break-Even Analysis: The break-even identifies the total revenue needed to cover the total costs.
-It is the point where the revenue and cost are equal, no gain and no loss.
+It is the point where the revenue and cost are equal, with no gain, and no loss.
 It is shown graphically, at the point where the total revenue and total cost curves meet.

-Cash Flow Statement: A Cash flow is the movement of money into or out of a business.
+Cash Flow Statement: A Cash flow is the movement of money into or out of a financial statement business.
 It measures a specific range of time.

-Sensitivity Analysis: Is the study of how the variation of uncertainty in the output of a statistical model can be attributed to different variations in the inputs of the model.
-What is the “best” and “worst” case scenarios based on a set of variables.
+Sensitivity Analysis: This is the study of how the variation of uncertainty in the output of a statistical model can be attributed to different variations in the inputs of the model.
+What is the “best” and “worst” case scenarios based on a set of variables?